Triple Eight Racing: MG6 GT (2012–2017)

 In 2014, the team entered as MG KX Clubcard Fuel Save and retained their 2013 driver lineup.
 However, the team expanded to run a third, independent entry MG6 GT under the name Quantel BiFold Racing for 1999 British Formula Three Championship winner and Head of Driver Development at Marussia F1 Marc Hynes.
 The campaign got off to a good start with Plato and Tordoff both scoring race wins at the second round at Donington Park.
 Plato continued his good form scoring a further five wins during the season finishing the season as runner up.
 The pairing of Plato and Tordoff was good enough thought to secure MG's first Manufacturers Championship, beating rivals Honda by ninety-five points.
 This was the first title that the team has won since the departure of Vauxhall and the swap to MG.

 A new driver lineup and sponsor package was announced for the 2015 British Touring Car Championship.
 2013 Drivers' Champion Andrew Jordan moved to the team from his family run Eurotech Racing.

 The 2016 British Touring Car Championship was to be the first of a new 3-year deal between Triple Eight and MG to race in the BTCC.
 Warren Scott purchased the team during the off-season, alongside his Team BMR operation.
 A new line-up was formed of 2015 Jack Sears Trophy winner Josh Cook, who moved from Power Maxed Racing, and 2015 Renault UK Clio Cup champion Ashley Sutton graduated into the championship.
+Cook and Sutton would place 12th and 13th in the championship with Sutton delivering a win in the third race at Croft.
+This win was Sutton's first but would turn out to be the final race win for Triple Eight Racing in the British Touring Car Championship.

 Triple Eight left the BTCC after the 2017 season, two years into its three-year MG extension, and folded on 13 November 2018.
 Scott's other outfit, Team BMR, managed just one more year itself before also ceasing to exist as a team due to Scott's financial difficulties.